positive-response/jpetGeant/README.md

 Its main features:
 - the J-PET detector geometry is loaded from the (CAD) technical drawings,
 - user can load detector setups (identified by run numbers), which corresponds to one used in the experiment.
-Details can be found in section [Simulated setups](#simulated-setups),
+Details can be found in section [How to run](#how-to-run),
 - the mcGeant.root is created as an output file.
 It can be processed by the J-PET Framework software